VadymV/BOB/README.md

 Stay tuned 🤓 for the updates.

-The next update is  scheduled for **05.04.2024** ⏲️ and will include the serving of the model for the affective ranking of the images.
+The next update will include the serving of the model for the affective ranking of the images.
 The idea is the following.
 The user can upload some images and trigger the model to produce affective ranking of the uploaded images according to their similarity to the brain response of a source image.
 Here, the user triggers model's predictions via the web application that runs as a separate service